auza2/DessertRecipes/README.md

 # Dessert Recipes

-This app makes an API call to the end point https://themealdb.com/api/json/v1/1/filter.php?c=Dessert to fetch a list of desserts and present them on a list with along with a thumbnail image.
-A user can then tap on the list item and another call to endpoint https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID where MEAL_ID is the id of the dessert.
-Once the call has finished successfully, the user will be navigated to a list detail view which shows an image, ingredients list, instructions, and possibly a youtube video.
+The app makes an API call to the endpoint https://themealdb.com/api/json/v1/1/filter.php?c=Dessert to retrieve a list of desserts, which are then displayed in a list with thumbnail images.
+When a user taps on a dessert, another API call is made to https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID, where MEAL_ID is the ID of the selected dessert.
+Upon a successful response, the user is navigated to a detail view showing the dessert's image, ingredients list, instructions, and, if available, a YouTube video.

 #### Example API Responses:

-/c=Dessert
+<ins>Fetch Desserts</ins> : /c=Dessert
 ```
 {
     "meals": [